FreshSupaSulley/Auto-2FA/TUTORIAL.md

 #### 2. Click Tablet, then iOS
 <img width="296" alt="Click tablet, then iOS" src="chrome/images/traditional/1.png">
-Duochrome works like the phone app (without the phone), so click the tablet option, then iOS.
+Auto 2FA works like the phone app (without the phone), so click the tablet option, then iOS.

 #### 3. Click I have Duo Mobile installed.
 <img width="296" alt="Click I have Duo Mobile installed" src="chrome/images/traditional/2.png">
 Lie lol

 #### 4. Scan the QR Code
 A QR code will be generated.
-Open Duochrome on the same page as the QR code and it should handle the rest.
+Open Auto 2FA on the same page as the QR code and it should handle the rest.
 If you don't see a QR code, or it's failing to scan it, go to Step 6.

 #### 5. Email code to yourself
 <img width="296" alt="Get an activation link" src="chrome/images/traditional/4.png">